balarcode/subjects/README.md

-# test
+# subjects
-Practical implementation of algorithms, concepts and techniques from important subjects such as Linear Algebra, Random Processes and Probability.
+Practical implementation of algorithms, concepts and techniques from subjects such as Linear Algebra, Random Processes and Probability.

 ## Citation